dyrdadev/first-person-controller-for-unity/README.md

 ## License

-This package is licensed under a MIT license.
+This package is licensed under an MIT license.
 See the [LICENSE](/LICENSE.md) file for details.

 ## Support & Contribute